Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 B. Contact the vendor for time estimates for the change.
 C. Perform the change in a test environment.
 D. Use a fixed maintenance window.
+Organizations often perform changes in a test environment to allow accurate time estimates and to determine if there are issues with the change like an undocumented dependencies or problems with patches.
+Average downtime is a poor indicator of what a specific change may require, a fixed maintenance window does not ensure the change will take that amount of time, and vendors rarely have a full understanding of the environment an organization is operating in.

+# 51 - 60
+51.